Jean-Claude Rambot

 Jean-Claude Rambot (1621–1694) was a French sculptor and architect.

 Early life

-Jean-Claude Rambot was born in 1621 in Franche-Comté.
+Jean-Claude Rambot was born in 1621 in Franche-Comté, then the County of Burgundy in the Holy Roman Empire.

 Career

 He became a renowned sculptor and architect in Aix-en-Provence.

 As a sculptor, he designed the Fontaine des Quatre-Dauphins in 1667, a fountain listed as a monument historique since 1905.
 He also designed the Atlas of the Pavillon Vendôme.
-Additionally, he designed the Hôtel d'Arbaud-Jouques, located at 19 Cours Mirabeau and listed since 1990, in 1670.
+Additionally, in 1670, he designed the Hôtel d'Arbaud-Jouques, located at 19 Cours Mirabeau and listed as a monument historique since 1990.